 In 2012, I completed a PhD in history at York University.
 My dissertation evaluates the evolution of the Toronto subway system and the ways in which transit transformed the expanding metropolitan area from the 1940s to the present.
 I’m currently revising the dissertation for publication.

-I’ve co-edited with Ben Bradley and Colin M. Coates a book-length manuscript, Moving Natures: Mobility and the Environment in Canadian History, which is now under consideration for publication.
+I’ve co-edited with Ben Bradley and Colin M. Coates a book-length manuscript, Moving Natures: Mobility and the Environment in Canadian History, which has been accepted for publication by the University of Calgary Press.
 The manuscript explores the common ground between environmental history and mobility studies, and how mobility – the movements of people, things, and ideas, as well as their associated cultural meanings – has been a key factor in shaping Canadians’ perceptions of and interactions with their country.

 My book chapter, “Filled with Nature: Exploring the Environmental History of Downtown Toronto,” is featured in Urban Explorations: Environmental Histories of the Toronto Region, edited by L. Anders Sandberg, Stephen Bocking, Colin Coates, and Ken Cruikshank (Hamilton: L.R.
 Wilson Institute for Canadian History, 2013).
 It focuses on the relationship between non-human nature and humans in Toronto’s central core and includes a suggested walking tour route.